 What you don’t know can hurt you when it comes to developing robust talent pipelines.
 Before building and organizing your talent communities ask yourself the following questions to guide how you source:

-Your candidate relationship management system will house and organise talent communities based on whatever criteria — skills, experience level, product knowledge, etc. — is most relevant for your company.
+Your candidate relationship management system will house and organize talent communities based on whatever criteria — skills, experience level, product knowledge, etc. — is most relevant for your company.
 While you can always adjust as needs change, starting with an assessment of where your workforce is today will help you focus on building out the talent communities you expect to need tomorrow.

 Now you’re ready to segment your talent communities based on your current and future talent needs.
 Strong segmented talent communities ensure your company always has a pipeline of talented and qualified candidates to select from when a job becomes available.
-To get the most out of communities, recruiters should consider grouping candidates together based on similarities and continue to communicate with these connections through personalised content.
+To get the most out of communities, recruiters should consider grouping candidates together based on similarities and continue to communicate with these connections through personalized content.

-Sending automated personalised, branded communications based on your defined talent segments makes candidates more likely to think of you when they are ready to apply to a job.
+Sending automated personalized, branded communications based on your defined talent segments makes candidates more likely to think of you when they are ready to apply to a job.
 Make the application process even simpler by integrating text message capabilities.
 (Learn more about text recruiting channels here).

 Learn more about CRM benefits in How to Deliver Immediate Results With Your CRM.

 Reviewed for accuracy on March 8, 2021, by Alex Oliver.